 While there are many ways to raise funds for your organization, two of the most common and successful for student groups are sales and activities/services.
 Below are a few of the things past groups have sold or participated in to bring in some dollars for their activities and favorite causes.

 There are many items you can customize and sell.
 Look in our Vendor Book for providers for many of these items.
 Remember, if you want to use the BU name and/or logo, only approved vendors can produce your merchandise.
-All purchases should be made with a purchase order.
+All purchases must be made via a request in the Engage Treasury.

 A few items often selected for fundraising: